circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 **Notes:**

 - The Windows executor currently only supports Windows containers.
 Running Linux containers on Windows is not possible for now.
-- Orb usage is not supported on Server instances of CircleCI (please view the "server" code samples for server usage.)
+- Orb usage is not supported on CircleCI Server v2.x (please view the "server" code samples for server usage.)

 ## Windows executor images
 {: #windows-executor-images }